zhangshuming0668/Brep2Seq/README.md

 ### Data preparation

-You can download the synthetic CAD models dataset from [this link] (https://fusion-360-gallery-dataset.s3-us-west-2.amazonaws.com/segmentation/s2.0.0/s2.0.0.zip).
+You can download the synthetic CAD models dataset from [this link](https://github.com/zhangshuming0668/Brep2Seq/tree/main/dataset).

 ## Training